top of page

 Rose Namajunas (c) vs. Jessica Andrade — UFC Women’s Strawweight Championship

-The slam was immediately iconic — the kind of finish that reframes a champion’s legacy in a single moment.
-Rose had been winning the fight before it, and will forever be defined partly by the manner of this loss.
-Andrade’s celebration, surrounded by a sold-out Rio crowd, was one of Brazilian MMA’s great post-fight images.
-The finish was replayed thousands of times in the hours that followed and remains one of the most referenced moments in the history of the women’s strawweight division.
+The slam was immediately iconic — the kind of finish that reframes a fight in a single moment.
+Rose had been winning before it, and will forever be defined partly by the manner of this loss.
+Andrade’s celebration, surrounded by a sold-out Rio crowd, became one of Brazilian MMA’s great post-fight images, and the finish remains one of the most referenced moments in the history of the women’s strawweight division.

 Full Results